opensciencegrid/user-school-2019/docs/materials/day1/part4-ex2-login-scp.md

         :::console
         user@training $ tar -tzvf <archive filename>

-Using the above knowledge, log into `learn.chtc.wisc.edu`, create a tarball that contains Monday's exercise 2.4 directory, and verify that it contains all the proper files.
+Using the above knowledge, log into `learn.chtc.wisc.edu`, create a tarball that contains today's exercise 4.1 directory, and verify that it contains all the proper files.

 ### Comparing compressed sizes